itsneski/lightning-jet/README.md

 A collection of tools to help Lighting (LND) node operators with rebalancing and other functions their node.

 ## Prerequisites
-- [BalanceOfSatoshi](https://github.com/alexbosworth/balanceofsatoshis) - this includes the prerequisites for Node install
+- Install [BalanceOfSatoshi](https://github.com/alexbosworth/balanceofsatoshis) - this includes the prerequisites for Node install
+- Update `./api/config.json` with correct paths for `adminMacaroonPath` and `tlsCertPath`.
+Optional: list expensive nodes to avoid in `avoid` (can be done later).

 ## Example commands
 ```shell